As holographic and red-dot sights have improved in design and construction, they've become commonplace on patrol rifles.

 It took some time, but today the opposite is true.
 Agencies and officers that can afford red-dot sights use them.
 I even use red-dot sights on rifles and shotguns going into harm's way.
 Sure, the iron sights are there, but they're generally mm backup sights often left folded down, out of the way.

-Well, times are changing again, and the new kid on the block is the lowy power variable optic.
+Well, times are changing again, and the new kid on the block is the lowly power variable optic.
 But are they as useful as many seem to think they are?

 Using low-powered optics on patrol rifles isn't new.
 Battlefield optics in various fixed configurations ranging from 3x to 4x magnification have been around for years.
 Soldiers with operational distances at greater distance find them incredibly valuable.